 "Mycoplasmas have some of the simplest genomes among bacteria.
 The best known pathogenic mycoplasma, M. pneumoniae, is the cause of ‘walking pneumonia,’....Mycoplasmas do not contain the genes needed for amino and fatty acid or vitamin synthesis; thus, they need to steal it from host cells in order to survive.
 Simply put, they are parasitic bacteria.
 Once in the cell, they steal lipids (fats) like cholesterol from the mitochondrial, the components of a cell that produces energy.
 This makes the mitochondrial ‘leaky,’ and they lose electrons.
 This is similar to a battery running down when the insulation around the battery is removed.
 This may be why patients with intracellular pathogenic Mycoplasmas, are almost always fatigued.
 They have run their cellular batteries down, so that less high energy molecules are available and they are exhausted at the cellular level.”
 Research

-People with FM, who have multiple issues, have been found in this study to have a wide variety of Mycoplasmas.
+People with FM who have multiple issues, according to this study have been found to have a wide variety of Mycoplasmas.
 It is surmised, that each type is attacking a different part of the body.
 Research

 Notice: How the two concepts, the first one I introduced, and this one, over lap.
 The same attacking of cells and perhaps the same reason for the problem.
 In study one, they note that the mitochondrial cells are being damaged or destroyed, by their own waste products.
 Here, maybe the reason why they have that problem in the first place.